 Cyber Security Analyst/ Engineer Job Description & Profile

-A cyber security analyst’s main responsibility is to help protect the company from all manners of digital threats including data breaches, unauthorised access, intellectual property theft, fraudulent transactions and so on.
-The challenge is to differentiate between a potential attack and the thousands or millions of genuine transactions.
+A cyber security analyst’s primary responsibility is to help protect the company from all digital threats, including data breaches, unauthorised access, intellectual property theft, and fraudulent transactions.
+The challenge is distinguishing between a potential attack and the thousands or millions of genuine transactions.

-At the strategic level, cyber security analysts are responsible for crafting the company’s cyber security, data, and access policies.
-This would also include the formulation of back-up plans, training modules, audit strategies and so on.
-For larger companies, this role is restricted to medium or senior-level cyber security analysts.
+At the strategic level, cyber security analysts are responsible for crafting the company’s cyber security, data, and access policies, including making backup plans, training materials, and audit techniques.
+This role is for medium- or senior-level cybersecurity analysts for larger companies.
 But for small or medium enterprises, a cyber security analyst or engineer would be expected to perform all roles from planning to execution.

-This is the phase where all the company’s cybersecurity policies are actually implemented and adopted throughout the firm.
-This involves supporting all stakeholders like the IT department by installing the right tools and access controls and the HR department with preparing the right training modules.
-Cyber security analysts might be expected to develop tools to monitor and measure data which is relevant to digital security or to liaise with external vendors for the same.
+Execution is when the entire organisation has adopted and implemented all of the company’s cybersecurity policies.
+It involves supporting all stakeholders, like the IT department, by installing the right tools and access controls and the HR department by preparing suitable training modules.
+Cybersecurity analysts will therefore develop tools to monitor and measure data relevant to digital security or to liaise with external vendors.

-The day to day monitoring of all the transaction and other digital interactions will form the bulk of your daily routine early in your career.
-This might involve looking at any suspicious patterns or analysing transactions that get flagged by the system.
-In case of any issues, the cyber security analyst would be required to lead the response effort to minimise the impact of the breach, assess its impact and immediately initiate countermeasures.
+Daily monitoring of all the transactions and other digital interactions will form the bulk of your daily routine early in your career, which might involve looking at suspicious patterns or analysing transactions flagged by the system.
+In case of any issues, the cyber security analyst would lead the response effort to minimise the breach’s impact, assess it, and immediately initiate countermeasures.

-The day to day responsibilities of a cyber security analyst depends greatly on the type and size of the company and their level of experience.
-At the entry-level, a good deal of time would be spent learning and studying the policies of the firm and monitoring all transactions and digital contact points for any breaches.
-Essentially, you would have access to a large set of data that you would be required to analyse and report your findings to your superiors.
-The company might be using some software for this as well, so cyber security analysts and engineers would be expected to be able to use such tools.
+The day-to-day responsibilities of a cyber security analyst depend significantly on the type and size of the company and their level of experience.
+At the entry level, much time would be spent learning and studying the firm’s policies and monitoring all transactions and digital contact points for any breaches.
+You would have access to a large set of data that you would be required to analyse and report your findings to your superiors.
+The company might be using some software for this as well, so cybersecurity analysts and engineers would be expected to be able to use such tools.

-For medium or senior-level executives, a greater focus would on the strategic aspects of cyber security.
+For medium or senior-level executives, a greater focus would be on the strategic aspects of cyber security.
 They would spend most of their time assessing new threats and how to tweak their policies to protect against these threats.
-They would also spend time dealing with exceptions and queries that would be directed at them form junior analysts or from elsewhere within the organisation.
+They would also spend time dealing with exceptions and queries directed at them from junior analysts or elsewhere within the organisation.

 - Reading up on the latest news and events in cyber security and learning about any major incidents